Roshanshafiha/Splicesite-detection-pipeline/README.md

 ## 📖 Overview

-This pipeline performs splice-site variant detection and annotation from **RNA-seq VCF files**, using multiple predictive tools and reference databases.
+This pipeline performs splice-site variant detection and annotation from **WGS VCF files**, using multiple predictive tools and reference databases.
 It is built using **Nextflow DSL2** and supports modular, scalable analysis in research or clinical environments.

 ---